 Council Tax appeals

-What to do if you think we've made a mistake with your Council Tax bill
+You think we've made a mistake about your Council Tax

 The first step is to contact the Council Tax team if you think we have made a mistake with your bill.
 We'll check and get back to you as soon as we can.

-What to do if you disagree with a decision we make about your Council Tax
+You disagree with a decision we have made about your Council Tax

 if you disagree with a decision we make about any of the following: